vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 - `store` - Vuex store associated to module
 - `helpers` - everything else that is meant to support modules behavior
 - `types` - TypeScript types associated with module
-- 'test' - folder with unit tests which is *required* for every new or rewritten module
+- `test` - folder with unit tests which is *required* for every new or rewritten module.
+This folder can be placed outside of the module in 'tests' folder.

 [under construction]